threecolts/scanzy-barcodescanner-sample-flutter/README.md

 | enableAutoZoom |   the library will zoom in/out automatcially to scan a barcode    |
 | enableScanCropRectOnly |   only scan the view finder area    |
 | formats |   the barcode formats    |

-## Support

-If you have any questions or need help, check out our [official website](https://scanzy.com).
-Get a free trial license.
-It takes less than one hour to integrate, and it's insanely simple!